-- 9. A briefing will be conducted in regards to the planned sUAS operations prior to each day's production activities.
-It will be mandatory that all personnel who will be performing duties within the boundaries of the safety perimeter be present for this briefing. - 10.
-The sUAS Pilot and/or Aerial Coordinator will ensure this safety perimeter that only consenting production personnel will be allowed within 100 feet of the sUAS operation by not permitting anyone who had not been briefed or whom is not involved in production to be in the closed-set area. - II.
-Observer and PIC will at all times be able to communicate by voice and/or two way radio communication system. - 12.
-Written and/or oral permission from the relevant property holders will be obtained. - 13.
-If applicable, all required permissions and permits will be obtained from territorial, state, county or city jurisdictions, including local law enforcements, fire, or other appropriate governmental agencies. - 14.
-If the sUAS loses communications or loses its GPS signal, the sUAS will have the capability to return to a pre-determined location within the Security Perimeter and land safely. - 15.
-The sUAS will have the capability to abort flight in case of unpredicted obstacles or emergencies.
+- 8. Operator technician and other workers within the safety perimeter will at all times be able to communicate by voice or hand signals. - 9.
+Written and/or oral permission from the relevant property holders will be obtained. - 10.
+All required permissions and permits will be obtained from territorial, state, county or city jurisdictions, including local law enforcement, fire, or other appropriate governmental agencies for the work being done on site. - 11.
+If the sUAS loses communications or loses its GPS signal, the sUAS will have capability to return to a pre-determined location within the Security Perimeter and land. - 12.
+The sUAS and operator will have the capability to abort a flight in case of unpredicted obstacles or emergencies. - 13.
+The operator will obtain a FAA Form 7711-1, or its equivalent, as modified in light of the requested exemption, with the appropriate Air Traffic Organization for certain sUAS operations that are substantially outside the immediate shielding vicinity of tower, bridge, or building work locations